Fernand0S/elk/README.md

-# ELK - Elastic Search, Logstash and Kibana
+# ELK - Elasticsearch, Logstash and Kibana

 This is stack ELK running with docker swarm for environment Test, Develop and Production.